hendersonreed/hendersonreed.github.io/src/pages/hire/galaxykit.md

 *The key to generating adoption is finding collaborators.*

-In my case, it turned out that the sole other engineer on the Automation Hub QE team, and also one of the lead developers on the front-end became major contributors to galaxykit, and helped it gain adoption across front-end dev, back-end dev and other teams in the QE division.
+In my case, it turned out that the sole other engineer on the AH QE team, and also one of the lead developers on the front-end became major contributors to galaxykit, and helped it gain adoption across front-end dev, back-end dev and other teams in the QE division.

 The other aspect of that helped galaxykit build momentum was the straightforward CLI interface.
-It became easy to share with folks who needed to interact with an Automation Hub instance only occasionally in their work.
+It became easy to share with folks who needed to interact with an AH instance only occasionally in their work.
 Remembering how to go through the GUI to add a user was more work than remembering `galaxykit user create`.

 ## the legacy

 At the time of publishing (April 2024), almost 3 years after that v0.0.1 release of galaxykit (May 11, 2021), it's still seeing regular development, and remains a core part of numerous test suites.
 I feel really lucky to have had the opportunity to build something that's saved so many precious human hours.

-It's also given me an even greater passion for the building of effective tooling, and I think often of what I learned through building it.